sympy/live/README.md

    ```

    This wheel will be indexed by JupyterLite via the `jupyter_lite_config.json` file and made available to the Pyodide kernel for the REPL app for installation.
- 3. Optionally, run `unvendor_tests_from_wheel.py` with a PEP 723 compatible script runner such as `pipx`, `uv`, `hatch`, etc. to remove the tests from the downloaded wheel, reducing its size.
+ 3. Optionally, run `unvendor_tests_from_wheel.py custom_wheels` with a PEP 723 compatible script runner such as `pipx`, `uv`, `hatch`, etc. to remove the tests from the downloaded wheel, reducing its size.
  3. Run the command `jupyter lite build` to build the JupyterLab static site, placing the results in `_output/`.
  4. Edit [`templates/index.html`](https://github.com/sympy/live/blob/main/templates/index.html#L3)
     to change the value of `host` from `https://www.sympy.org/live` to `http://127.0.0.1:8000`.